blue-build/modules/README.md

 For the short module description (`shortdesc:`), the following guidelines apply:
 - The description should start with a phrase like "The glorb module reticulates splines" or "The tree module can be used to plant trees".

-### Local Module Config
+### Boot-time Modules
+> [!IMPORTANT]
+> Build-time modules are preferred over boot-time modules for better system reliability.
+> Only implement boot-time modules when build-time modules are impossible to implement for achieving desired functionality.

+**Boot-time modules:** Modules that perform its functionality when system is booting or after system is booted.

-**Local module config** is used to allow local-users to see & change the behavior of the module on booted system, in order to improve local-user experience.
+**Local module config** is used to allow local-users to see & change the behavior of the boot-time module, in order to improve local-user experience.

-Example of the module which satisfies the requirements & implements this functionality: `default-flatpaks`
+Example of the boot-time module which satisfies the requirements & implements this functionality: `default-flatpaks`

-#### Config Requirements
+#### Local Module Config Requirements
 **Requirements** for local module configs exist, as not all modules need this functionality.
 Following conditions for approved local module config implementation are:

-- **module performs it's functions on booted system**
+- **module performs its functions on booted system**
  Modules which are fully utilized in build-time don't need configuration options, as those are already located in `recipe.yml`.
 - **local module config can be implemented without affecting reliability of the system**
  Module-maintainer needs to carefully select which type of module to implement based on condition above.
 If a module compromises system reliability when used on booted system, making the module build-time based should be considered.
 Examples of this are `rpm-ostree` & `akmods` modules, which are better utilized as build-time modules.